UofMontreal-Multiexpo/uom.dat/README.md

    ```
 4. In the "Build" menu, click on the "Install and Restart" menu item.

-You can now close the project **oedb.analysis.tools** and work on your own one using our package.
+You can now close the project **uom.dat** and work on your own one using our package.

 ## Documentation